Moving to Jena

 4) How to find an apartment in Jena?

-Note: Many private flats in Germany are rented unfurnished, sometimes without kitchens.
+Note: Many private flats are rented unfurnished, sometimes without kitchens.
+Apply early and use university networks.

 5) How German is it, and how much German do you need?